Google AI ethics co-lead Timnit Gebru says she was fired over an email

 Timnit Gebru, one of the best-known AI researchers today and co-lead of an AI ethics team at Google, no longer works at the company.
 Details are still being gathered, but according to Gebru, she was fired Wednesday for sending an email to “non-management employees that is inconsistent with the expectations of a Google manager.”
+She said Google AI employees who report to her were emailed and told that she accepted her resignation when she did not offer her resignation.
 VentureBeat reached out to Gebru, a Google spokesperson, and Google AI chief Jeff Dean for comment.
 This story will be updated if we hear back.

 I was fired by @JeffDean for my email to Brain women and Allies.
 My corp account has been cutoff.
 So I've been immediately fired :-)